soverenio/docs/docs/administration/managing-agents.md

 # Managing Agents

-Soveren allows you to deploy multiple Agents.
-You may want to deploy more than one Agent if you need to monitor groups of services separately and increase performance and availability.
-For that, you will need multiple Soveren tokens to identify your Agents.
+You need one Agent per each of your Kubernetes clusters that you want Soveren to monitor.
+If you have multiple clusters and thus multiple Agents, the [Soveren app](https://app.soveren.io/) will aggregate data from all of them in a single pane of control.

-You can browse and manage tokens and Agents from the [agents page](https://app.soveren.io/agents).
+Each Agent is identified by the token.
+You can browse and manage Agents and their tokens on the [agents page](https://app.soveren.io/agents).

 ![Agents](../../img/dashboards/agents.png "Agents")